liskin/reszoom/README.md

 or Mac, but on Linux (especially X11) AFAICS there is no good infrastructure for this in place yet.

-This Chrome extension zooms pages to 200% or 100% based on whether you're on a HiDPI or 'regular' screen, making sure Chrome renders the fonts at a suitable size.
+This Chrome extension zooms pages to 150% or 100% based on whether you're on a HiDPI or 'regular' screen, making sure Chrome renders the fonts at a suitable size.

-## Known problems

-Because of a [limitation in chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=627830) the zoom level might not be updated immediately, but after a change in focus or tabs.

 ## Credits

+The original Manifest V2 extension was created and used to be maintained by [Arnout Engelen](https://github.com/raboof).
 The logo contains icons from the [eclectic-outline collection on the Noun project](https://thenounproject.com/serkan/collection/eclectic-outline-icons) by Serkan Doğan.